Robust subspace clustering: Acknowledgements. Acknowledgements

-E. C. is partially supported by AFOSR under grant FA9550-09-1-0643 and by ONR under grant N00014-09-1-0258 and by a gift from the Broadcom Foundation.
-M.S. is supported by a Benchmark Stanford Graduate Fellowship.
-We thank Ren\'e Vidal for helpful discussions as well as Rina Foygel and Lester Mackey for a careful reading of the manuscript and insightful comments.
-E. C. would like to thank Chiara Sabatti for invaluable feedback on an earlier version of the paper.
+We thank Ren\'e Vidal for helpful discussions as well as Ery Arias-Castro, Rina Foygel and Lester Mackey for a careful reading of the manuscript and insightful comments.
+We also thank the Associate Editor and reviewers for constructive comments.
+Emmanuel~J. Cand\`{e}s would like to thank Chiara Sabatti for invaluable feedback on an earlier version of the paper.
 He also thanks the organizers of the 41st annual Meeting of Dutch Statisticians and Probabilists held in November 2012 where these results were presented.
-A brief summary of this work was submitted in August 2012 and presented at the NIPS workshop on Deep Learning in December 2012.
+A brief \mbox{summary} of this work was submitted in August 2012 and presented at the NIPS workshop on Deep Learning in December 2012.\looseness=-1 \begin{supplement} \stitle{Supplement: Proofs} \slink[doi]{10.1214/13-AOS1199SUPP} \sdatatype{.pdf} \sfilename{AOS1199\_supp.pdf} \sdescription{We prove all of the results of this paper. } \end{supplement}